-We thank the Subcommittee for holding this hearing on the series of proposed regulations issued by the Department of Labor (the "Department" or "DOL") detailing the proposed changes to the definition of the term "fiduciary" under section 3(21) of the Employee Retirement Security Act of 1974 ("ERISA")1, as well as amendments to two current class exemptions, Prohibited Transaction Exemption ("PTE") 84-24 and PTE 2020-02 (collectively, the "Proposed Rule").2 This is a matter of great importance to NAIFA and to your NAIFA constituents.
-In short, the Proposed Rule is unnecessary at this time and would disproportionately impact low- and middle-income savers who rely on professional financial services to plan for retirement.
-For these reasons further described below, NAIFA has urged the DOL to withdraw the Proposed Rule.
+NAIFA thanks the Subcommittee for holding this hearing on the series of proposed regulations issued by the Department of Labor (the "Department" or "DOL") detailing the proposed changes to the definition of the term "fiduciary" under section 3(21) of the Employee Retirement Security Act of 1974 ("ERISA"), as well as amendments to two current class exemptions, Prohibited Transaction Exemption ("PTE") 84-24 and PTE 2020-02 (collectively, the "Proposed Rule").
+This is a matter of great importance to NAIFA and to your NAIFA constituents.
+In short, the Proposed Rule is unnecessary at this time and would disproportionately impact lowand middle-income savers who rely on professional financial services to plan for retirement.
+The Proposed Rule would have the most adverse effects on Black and Hispanic Americans and further widen the existing wealth gap by 20 percent.
+For these reasons further described below in the text of our comment letter submitted to the Department on January 2, 2024, NAIFA has urged the DOL to withdraw the Proposed Rule.